qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

   to set default values for configurable option parameters for the experiment.

 - :meth:`.BaseExperiment._default_transpile_options`
-  to set custom default values for the ``qiskit.transpile`` used to transpile the generated circuits before execution.
+  to set custom default values for the :func:`qiskit.compiler.transpile` method used to transpile the generated circuits before execution.

 - :meth:`.BaseExperiment._default_run_options`
   to set default backend options for running the transpiled circuits on a backend.

-- :meth:`.BaseExperiment._default_analysis_options`
+- :meth:`.BaseAnalysis._default_options`
   to set default values for configurable options for the experiment's analysis class.
-  Note that these should generally be set by overriding the :class:`.BaseAnalysis` method :meth:`~.BaseAnalysis._default_options` instead of this method, except in the case where the experiment requires different defaults to the used analysis class.

 - :meth:`.BaseExperiment._transpiled_circuits`
   to override the default transpilation of circuits before execution.